camaraproject/Commonalities/documentation/API-design-guidelines.md

 CAMARA event notification leverages **[CloudEvents](https://cloudevents.io/)** and is based on release [1.0.2](https://github.com/cloudevents/spec/releases/tag/v1.0.2) as it is a vendor-neutral specification for defining the format of event data.
 A generic neutral CloudEvent notification OpenAPI specification is available in Commonalities/artifact directory (notification-as-cloud-event.yaml).

-Note: The notification is the message posted on listener side.
+Note: The notification is the message posted on the listener side.
 We describe the notification(s) in the CAMARA API using the `callbacks`.
 From API consumer it could be confusing because this endpoint must be implemented on the business API consumer side.
 This notice should be explicitly mentioned in all CAMARA API documentation featuring notifications.

 Only Operation POST is provided for event notification and the expected response code is `204`.
 The URL for this `POST` operation must be specified in the API specification as `{$request.body#/sink}`.